 My tutorial will show you how to create bracelets inspired by these designs, and they actually come together super-quick!
 You can make a ton of these in no time at all.
 Stick with a solid color crystal and use the same color throughout the bracelet.
 For the tassel, use a contrasting color for a pop!

 I used Cousin Brand crystals, beading wire and metal beads for this project.
 Follow Cousin on Facebook and Twitter for cool sweeps and other awesome projects!

 Let’s get started.

 Step 1: Gather materials.
-Needed are pliers, beading wire (I used from Cousin), embroidery floss, a jumpring, two crimps, a clasp, and 4mm crystals (I used the grey crystals from Cousin’s Jewelry Basics Pearl/Crystal Mix), and finally a 4mm metal decorative bead (I used Cousin’s Fluted Silver beads).
+Needed are pliers, 0.3mm beading wire, colorful embroidery floss, small 4mm jumprings, crimp beads, a spring clasp, and 4mm crystals (I used the grey crystals from Cousin’s Pearl Mix, but you can find grey bicone crystals here and black bicones here), and finally a 4mm metal decorative bead (find here!).

-Step 2: Cut a length of your beading wire that is the lenght you want your bracelet, plus 2″.
+Step 2: Cut a length of your beading wire that is the length you want your bracelet, plus 2″.
 Add a crimp and clasp to the very end.
 Start stringing on your crystals.
 When you get to the center of your bracelet, add on your metal bead.
 Add on the rest of the crystals to finish out your bracelet.
 This pack has enough crystals to get one bracelet finished!
-You can use the pearls to make many other things, such as my Mathias Chaize bracelets!

 Step 3: Make a tassel.
 Take your embroidery floss, and wrap 9 times around your index and middle fingers.
 Cut the thread at the bottom of the wrap.
 Gently take off your fingers (do NOT wrap super-tight!)